 Professor David McMullan

-School of Computing, Electronics and Mathematics (Faculty of Science and Engineering)
+School of Engineering, Computing and Mathematics (Faculty of Science and Engineering)

 I have a wide experience of teaching Mathematics and its applications.
 Previously I have taught at the University of Utah, the University of Glasgow, the University of Warwick and in Ireland while based at the Dublin Institute for Advanced Studies.

-My research interests are in gauge theories and, in particular, their infra-red sector.
+My research interests are in gauge theories and, in particular, their infrared sector.
 I have recently been applying some of the techniques that I have developed to intense laser fields where many of these ideas are proving fruitful.
 Future experiments in these areas will have a direct impact on our understanding of these aspects of gauge theories.